 - Keeping clear detailed up to date written records of concerns about children and young people.
-This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
-In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free.
+This includes a chronology. - Ensuring all records are kept secure and in a locked location.

+- Ensuring records are passed on to the receiving school if a child or young person transfers.
+In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free. - Ensure MyConcern is used as first point of communication sharing with regard to safeguarding. - Communicating face to face with the DSL and DDSLs to share information.

-9. Allegations against staff:
+9. Allegations against staff